 Mr. Marvin joined Williams & Connolly LLP in 1977.
 He has practiced law at Williams & Connolly since then, except for two periods, once in 1981 when he left to assist in the transition in the Attorney General's office from the Carter to the Reagan administration; and from 1997 to 2001, when he served as general counsel to a major international holding company (and client of the firm), as well as a director of several of the companies within the Group.

 Chambers USA: America's Leading Lawyers for Business has consistently recognized Mr. Marvin as one of the leading products liability lawyers in the United States.
-In the 2017 edition he has been described by commentators as a "dean of the practice," and noted for his "’outstanding’ handling of multidistrict litigation.”
+He has been described by commentators as a "dean of the practice," and noted “as an exceptional strategist, especially in multidistrict litigation”...”a very smart attorney who anticipates several steps ahead to give good, clear advice.”
 He is listed in The Legal 500 as one of seven leading lawyers in Product Liability Defense (Pharmaceuticals) (clients were quoted as considering him "as fine a national counsel as you will find" and a "brilliant strategist"), ranked by Vault in its top tiers, and selected for the 2014 to 2017 editions of Washington D.C.
 Super Lawyers.
 LMG Life Sciences has recognized Mr. Marvin on its list of "Life Science Stars" as one of the top product liability practitioners in the country.
 BTI, which selects the top 300 lawyers in the country for recognition through unprompted, unequivocal recommendations from corporate counsel, has also recognized Mr. Marvin for excellence.

 Mr. Marvin is a member of the American Law Institute, the Board of Trustees at Lafayette College and former Chair of the Lafayette Leadership Council for Lafayette College.